p-coughlan/Household-Budget-Calculator/NOTES.md

     Arrays for Income and Object for Expenditure - Why?

     Separate Income and Expenditure functions both targeting all input data in table - how did I fix this?

+    During testing of the table inputs I was getting incorrect calculations - how did I find this?
+Attributable to incorrect if else statements that converted the frequency to a base figure.

+    Parse float - why did I use this?